El Paso, TX

 Open since 1987, Casa Pizza is not lacking customers, many of which seem to be “regulars.”
 I have heard that Casa Pizza began when the original owners of House of Pizza on Piedras split up, and that the owner of Casa Pizza is the one who developed the recipes at House of Pizza.
 Many people say House of Pizza has some of the best pizza in the city, and although I have not been there recently, I can confirm that it had excellent pizza when I used to go before 1987.
 Fortunately, though, the same pizzas are available at Casa Pizza.

 The owners of Casa Pizza say everything is made with “all natural ingredients.”
 Pizza is one of the foods with the highest potential to cause me stomach problems, so the fact that the ones here “sit well” with me is probably due to the natural ingredients.

 Even though the flavor of a pizza is less important to me than how well my body can tolerate it, the pizzas here have the flavor and quality that have earned them such a loyal following.
 The crust, sauce, and cheese are all top notch.
-Outside of the pizzas that are wood fired (at Cafe Italia) and New York style (at Hello Pizza), the ones here are probably the best in town.
+Outside of the pizzas that are wood fired (at Cafe Italia) and New York style (formerly at Hello Pizza but I don’t know if there are others who now do NY style), the ones here are probably the best in town.
 At least that has been my opinion since I first tried Casa Pizza, and House of Pizza before that.